 It also doesn't help that one of their own gives up many names and locations under duress, resulting in multiple cells being eliminated.
 Once the world governments start cracking down on suspected Resistance sites in order to please their Taelon Companions, the numbers start going down.

-Falling Skies: This is the entire premise.
-And it's not only the humans-some of the Skitters are resisting as well.
+This is the entire premise of Falling Skies.
+And it's not only the humans some of the Skitters are resisting as well.

 Fringe: The protagonists are part of this in the final season, against The Observers.
 They're actually called The Resistance.

-Heroes: In Volume Four, Micah organizes a resistance against the government roundup efforts under the name "Rebel".
+In Volume Four of Heroes, Micah organizes a resistance against the government roundup efforts under the name "Rebel".
 It isn't quite La Résistance yet, but it's getting there.
 He currently has Claire, Hiro, and Ando working for him.

 Revolution: Episode 3 has Team Matheson trying to help out this one group of rebels.
 In episode 5, Ken 'Hutch' Hutchinson is a member of one group...in fact the only one left of that group by the time he appears.
 Episode 9 has Team Matheson getting help from one rebel group to infiltrate Philadelphia where Monroe and Danny are.
 Episode 11 has the rebels being attacked by Monroe's helicopters and they are forced to gather up in one location.
 Episode 12 has Miles Matheson recruiting Jim Hudson to the rebel cause.
 Episode 13 has the rebels lead an attack and discover that Monroe has acquired a small nuclear bomb.
 Episode 14 has the rebels and the Georgia Federation form a coalition against the Monroe Republic.
 Episode 15 has the coalition go to Jasper to help out Miles.
 Episode 17 has the coalition lose 270 men and gets reduced to 30 men in one drone strike.
 Episode 18 has Rebel Leader Wayne Ramsay killed off.
 The first season finale has the rebel Nora Clayton killed off.